 So how can you create a cohesive ecosystem with your channel sales partners?
-Let’s tackle 5 strategies to bolster your channel sales performance.
+Let’s tackle 5 channel sales strategies to increase channel sales performance.

 When working with channel sales you need to ensure your partners have the proper tools they need to be most effective.
 Whether that collateral is sales kits for resellers/distributors or marketing material geared towards the end user, collateral needs to be available and disseminated throughout channel sales partners.